bio-chris/BioSegNet/README.md

 * Select directory in which 8-bit raw images are stored:
 * Select directory in which hand-labelled (ground truth) images are stored
 * Select pretrained_model_656.hdf5
+* Specify the number of augmentations (defines the number of times the original image will be duplicated and augmented.
+Start with a minimum of 10 augmentations per image.
+Increase until results no longer improve)
 * Specify the number of epochs (defines the repetitions the training process will run through to learn how to segment the images based on the new input)
+* Select to train on GPU or CPU

 Once all entries are filled, click on "Start training" and wait until a Done window opens to notify of the successful completion.
 In the parent directory of the raw image and label image folder a Finetune_folder will be generated in which all the newly augmented data, image arrays and finetuned models will be stored.